DataDog/integrations-core/process/README.md

 **Note**: Some metrics are not available on Linux or OSX:

-* Process I/O metrics aren't available on Linux or OSX since the files that the agent must read [8] are only readable by the process's owner.
-For more information, [read the Agent FAQ][9]
+* Process I/O metrics aren't available on Linux or OSX since the files that the agent read (/proc//io) are only readable by the process's owner.
+For more information, [read the Agent FAQ][8]
 * `system.cpu.iowait` is not available on windows

-See [metadata.csv][10] for a list of metrics provided by this check.
+See [metadata.csv][9] for a list of metrics provided by this check.

 All metrics are per `instance` configured in process.yaml, and are tagged `process_name:<instance_name>`.